KingstumusPrime/--Crown.JS/README.md

 #### properties
 * name : the name of the sprite
 * sprite : the [Sprite]() tied to this actor
-* pos : a [Vector Object](https://github.com/KingstumusPrime/--Crown.JS/tree/main?tab=readme-ov-file#vector-object) with x and y properties
+* pos : a [vectorObject](https://github.com/KingstumusPrime/--Crown.JS/tree/main?tab=readme-ov-file#vector-object) with x and y properties
 * rot : the rotation of the actor
-* scale : a [Vector Object](https://github.com/KingstumusPrime/--Crown.JS/tree/main?tab=readme-ov-file#vector-object) with x and y properties
+* scale : a [vectorObject](https://github.com/KingstumusPrime/--Crown.JS/tree/main?tab=readme-ov-file#vector-object) with x and y properties
 * culled : this value is read-only and can be used to tell if the actor is being rendered

 #### Methods